 Value Driven Development

-When it comes to developing software, you can play buzzword bingo with the processes and methodologies thrown around: Agile, Scrum, Kanban, Acceptance Test Driven Development, Feature Driven Development, etc. Some seem more vetted than others, but, at the end of the day, you are the person that needs to know what’s right for you and your team.
-But how do you do that?
-To figure out where you’re going and how you get there, in software as well as in general, you need to know your context and your value system.
+When it comes to developing software, you can play buzzword bingo with the processes and methodologies thrown around: Agile, Scrum, Kanban, Acceptance Test Driven Development, Feature Driven Development, etc. Some seem more vetted than others.
+But at the end of the day, you are the person that needs to know what’s right for you and your team.
+But how do you do that, in software or in general?
+To figure out where you’re going and how to there, you need to know your context and your value system.

 Context: Who are you?